mc3/serverPKI/docs/tutorial.rst

 In the following examples, client certs are used as PostgreSQL authentication method. su is used to run the commands as user pki_op, who has the client cert installed.
+It is assumed that :ref: Configuration of serverOKI has been completed.

 Setting up encrypted key storage